-A complicating factor can be -are you in control of the company and is the company a trading company.
-If investments have been acquired through a company the part attributable to the investments will not qualify for the relief.
+If investments have been acquired through a company, the part attributable to the investments will not qualify for the relief.

-No different to an individual relief is available on the value of the shares passing providing one meets the conditions of the relief-the main ones being
+No different to an individual relief, CGT is available on the value of the shares passing, providing one meets the conditions of the relief.
+The main conditions being:

 Owned the shares for 10 years

 Been a full time director for 5 of those 10 years

 Therefore the same reliefs apply to a company shareholder as to an individual, but more complex planning may be necessary.

 The one with the largest divergence in how it is treated is Stamp Duty.

 Young-trained farmer relief does not apply to the shares in the company.